Excelsior Recordings

 Excelsior Recordings is an independent record label located in Amsterdam, Netherlands.
+The label has over 400 releases.

 History

-Excelsior was founded by Ferry Roseboom and Frans Hagenaars under the name "Nothing Sucks Like Electrolux", releasing a few limited-run seven inch singles in 1995.
+Excelsior was founded by Ferry Roseboom and Frans Hagenaars under the name "Nothing Sucks Like Electrolux", releasing a few limited-run seven-inch singles in 1995.
 The name Excelsior was adopted in 1996 after the label was acquired by MCA Records as a subsidiary for releasing alternative rock albums in the Low Countries.
 By 2001, the label had acquired a distributor in the United States, Sure Fire Recordings.
 The label was later acquired by V2 Records.